hoaxvo16/reactive-store/README.md

 ```

 - Memo data:
-  For some reason you mau don't want to recreate data that extract from store every rerender, this can be achieved by using useCallback hook:
+  For some reason you may don't want to recreate data that extract from store every rerender, this can be achieved by using useCallback hook:

 ```ts
 import * as React from 'react';